When will the classes be held?

 What does the part-time schedule look like?
 Is it compatible with work/family commitments?

-If you decide to take the masters part-time you are required to take the four 6ects modules in the first year and the two 12ects modules in the second year.
-Please see the question above to make your own estimation of how manageable the part-time option is in your case.
-Once you have enrolled it is not possible to switch between the two options.
+If you decide to take the masters part-time you will take 3 6ECTS modules (18ECTS total) in the first year and two 12ECTS plus one 3ECTS modules (27 ECTS total) in the second year.
+Please see the question above on “expected time commitment” to make an estimation of which option is best suited to your context.
+Please note that once you have enrolled it is not possible to switch between the two options except during extenuating circumstances.

 Can I pay in instalments?

-You can pay in up to two instalments if you are taking the masters full time, and 4 if you are taking the part time masters.
-Each instalment must be paid at the start of each term.
+You can pay in up to two instalments if you are taking the masters full time, all payments have to be liquidated before the start date of the master in September.

 Would we have to produce a final thesis?

-An academic thesis or a final masters project is required to be submitted to get the degree.
-The hand in and defence is due 6 months after the end of the last taught module.
+An academic thesis or a final master’s project is required to be submitted to get the degree.
+The deadline for the thesis and the date of your defence is 6 months after the end of the last taught module.
+Throughout the program, you will be able to attend tutoring sessions.
+These are aimed at facilitating the learning process and guiding you towards the final master’s thesis/project.

 How will students be graded?